webroo/dummy-json/README.md

 `{{color}}`

-Generates a CSS color name, from a predefined list.
-For example: `forestgreen`
+Generates a random CSS color name, from a predefined list, such as "forestgreen", "black", etc

 ### Hex color